rabbah/nimbella-cli/doc/nim.md

 <h4 id="annotations-for-actions-and-packages-deployed-to-your-namespace">Annotations for actions and packages deployed to your namespace</h4>

-Version numbers for actions and packages are incremented on each update, and the `action get` command generates information about a deployed package or action in your namespace.
+Version numbers for actions and packages are incremented on each update, and the `action get` command retrieves information about a deployed package or action in your namespace.

 **Note:** Web content does not have version numbers.
 Its changes are tracked by maintaining content digests of the current files on your local system versus the latest-deployed files from the project.
 See [Recordkeeping in your local project](#recordkeeping-in-your-local-project) for an example.